in Honor of

 One lesbian that did not like me taking pix started pushing me around and was very abusive.
 As I was leaving, I was surrounded by a group of 5 or 6 lesbians demanding that I delete the photos.
 First thing I do when confronted is to get my pepper spray or tactical light in hand.
 For a group like this I forget the light and go straight to the pepper spray.

 I knew I had some good material, so I refused to delete a thing.
 After seeing talking was getting nowhere, I didn’t waste time, I didn’t suck my thumb, I told them the conversation was over and walked away.
-They followed me verbally harassing me, but it was an all-talk attack with nothing physical.
+The lesbians kept following me verbally harassing me, but it was an all-talk attack with nothing physical.
 But if things escalated, the hot Tabasco was ready to be served with my other hand fingering my collapsible baton.

 Check out the S.C.U.M. manifesto for a taste of lesbian separatism…